Numerical surgery for mean curvature flow of surfaces: Introduction

 We also note that, parametric schemes were occasionally integrated beyond a singularity.
 These experiments have not attempted to resolve these singularities, but merely showed a certain robustness of the algorithms.
 For instance the first mean curvature flow algorithm of Dziuk already showed such an experiment \cite[Figure~3]{Dziuk90}, further examples are: \cite[Figure~24 \& 25]{BGN2008}, \cite[Figure~4.4--4.6, 4.9, \& 4.12]{BaoJiangZhao_2020}, \cite[Figure~4.12 \& 4.14]{BaoZhao_2021}, and Figure~\ref{fig:compare3} herein.

 Various non-parametric methods, which resolve singularities by design, for mean curvature flow were studied in the literature: In \cite{Deckelnick2000} Deckelnick proved error estimates for a finite difference scheme approximating level-set (viscosity) solution of mean curvature flow, see as well \cite{DeckelnickDziuk2003}, \cite{OOTT_2011}, and the references therein.
 For methods using extended finite elements, see \cite{Olshanskii_etal_2021} approximating the Allen--Cahn equation using trace FEM.
 Diffuse interface methods---based on approximation of the Allen--Cahn equation---are, for instance, \cite{FengProhl2003} showing convergence of $O(\eps)$ towards the solution of mean curvature flow, such that only ``little manipulation is needed in order to handle possible singularities''\footnote{Quoted form \cite[Section~1]{FengProhl2003}.}; and see also the results in \cite{Nochetto_etal_1994,Nochetto_etal_1996}.
 In general, these methods are susceptible to the ``fattening'' of the interface, see, e.g., \cite{FierroPaolini1996}.
+Furthermore the thresholding (or MBO) scheme, see \cite{MBO}, also handles singularites very well.

 Non-parametric methods resolve singularities automatically, on the other hand approximation results for these methods are usually limited to error estimates in terms of a tiny (regularisation or phase field) parameter $\eps \ll 1$, or to (weak) convergence without rates, subject to strong CFL-type conditions.